top of page

 • Increased team ownership, engagement, and leadership bench strength

-The organization moved from dependency on a leader to shared ownership across members and stakeholders.
+The organization moved from a reliance on a leader to shared ownership among members and stakeholders.

 LEADERSHIP INSIGHT